 4 Responses to “Photos of Sinhalese & Tamil New Year In Sri Lanka”

 My name is Salika Jay, and I'd like to welcome you to my travel blog!
 Ever since I was a kid, I loved traveling the world.
-But in 2009, I took a leap of faith, moved to Sri Lanka from Canada, found love and got married.
+I started this blog to share my journeys around the world and everything travel.
 Read my story.

 Gawaya is a fun and informative Travel Blog.
 My aim is to give you the best research tool when it comes to world travel.
 I write mainly about travel tips, tourist attractions, vacation destinations, vacation ideas, hotel reviews and food & restaurant reviews.
 So read these travel blogs before you embark on your own adventure.
 Bon Voyage!